isabella232/partner-center-pr.pt-pt/partner-center/announcements/2021-april.md

 ### <a name="impacted-audience"></a>Audiência impactada

-Parceiros de conta direta e fornecedores indiretos que participam no programa Cloud Solution Provider (CSP) que estão a utilizar as APIs do Partner Center
+Parceiros de conta direta e Fornecedores Indiretos que participam no programa Fornecedor de Soluções em Nuvem (CSP) que estão a utilizar as APIs do Partner Center

 ### <a name="details"></a>Detalhes